How to Stay Safe on the Trails

-	If you have any questions at all about hiking, camping, or just getting out in nature, send me a message!
+If you have any questions at all about hiking trails, camping, or just getting out in nature, send me a message!
 I’d love to connect with you and follow along on your adventures, too.

 Nikki Gillingham is an entrepreneur and owner of Blue Whale Communications, a content marketing and social media agency that operates remotely.
 Having a business without a location-based office let’s Nikki spend time travelling and exploring.
 She’s passionate about wildlife, loves the outdoors, and is forever chasing those Mountain Views.
 You can follower her adventures in business and travel in Instagram @nikkigillingham.